julien-nc/cospend-nc/docs/user.md

 Pretty simple too.
 Press the "new bill" button.
 Fill all fields and the bill will be saved automatically.

+## <a id='s4.1' /> Repeating bills
+This may need a bit more explanation.
+* Repeat: This indicates how often the bill should be repeated.
+Daily means the bill will be repeated in 24 hours, weekly in 7 days, bi-weekly in 14 days.
+Monthly says the bill will be repeated at the same day (e.g. 10th of the month) next month, and a yearly bill will be repeated the same date, same time, next year.
+Semi-monthly is a bit particular: bills will be repeated on the 1st and 15th of each month.
+* Frequency: This is a modifier for Repeat.
+By default, Daily means the next repetition will be in 1 day, weekly in 1 week, and so on.
+The frequency is 1.
+If you want to do a bill that repeats every 3 days, you would chose a Daily repeat, but with a frequency of 3.
+Note that with this behavior, a bill repeating Weekly with a frequency of 1 is the same as a bill repeating Daily with a frequency of 7, and a bi-weekly with frequency 1 is the same as a weekly with frequency 2 or a daily with frequency 14.
+* Include all active members on repeat: by default, repeating a bill will replicate also the owers.
+The same people will owe the same bill, paid by the same person.
+However, you may want to split a bill across "everyone", regardless of who is in the project at the moment.
+For instance, you may want to split the Netflix subscription across a group of roommates.
+But people may come and go, throughout the year.
+So the actual owers of the bill will always be "all the people currenetly in the appartment".
+When someone leave, deactivate them as a member, and they won't be counted for the next bill.
+Someone joins the project, and they will owe their share of the next repeating bill.
+Note, this is not retro-active: someone joining a project won't suddenly owe all of the previous repeating bills.
+* Repeat until: A repeating bill may not do so indefinitely.
+Maybe you took a 6. months subscription, or have a lease for 24 months.
+Indicate the moment after which this bill should not repeat.
+If the end date is between repetitions, the end date won't create a "final" bill; e.g. a bill repeats every Sunday, and you set an end date on a Tuesday, then the last Sunday preceding the Tuesday will be the last repetition, and nothing after.

 # <a id='s5' />Project statistics

 Well does it need explanations ?